bellewills/Global-Perspectives-Blog/content/blog/speaker5.md

 In future, I’d like to explore work like Gabriella Coleman’s ethnography on Anonymous and legal proposals around responsible disclosure, to understand how intent and harm are weighed in policy debates.

-#### 3) What made you optimisitc about the future from this talk?
+#### 3) What made you optimistic about the future from this talk?
-Surprisingly, this talk filled me with a quiet sense of hope.
-Seeing how Davis transformed his skills from causing disruption to advocating for ethical hacking showed me that people can change.
-More importantly, it proved that hacking itself isn’t inherently bad—it’s a tool, and like any tool, it can be used to harm or to protect.
+Surprisingly, I came away from this talk with a quiet sense of hope.
+Hearing how Davis shifted from using his skills to disrupt, to now advocating for ethical hacking, reminded me that people really can change.
+More than that, it made me realise that hacking itself isn’t the problem—it’s just a tool.
+And like any tool, it depends on how it’s used.
+It can cause harm, but it can also be used to protect and defend.

-What makes me feel hopeful is the growing recognition of ethical hacking as a legitimate, even essential, part of cybersecurity.
-The rise of bug bounty programs, ethical hacker certifications, and collaborations between companies and hackers shows that the world is slowly embracing this mindset.
+What makes me feel genuinely hopeful is how ethical hacking is starting to be recognised as not just valid, but actually essential to cybersecurity.
+The growing number of bug bounty programs, ethical hacking certifications, and partnerships between hackers and companies suggests that this mindset is slowly becoming the norm—and that’s a shift I find really encouraging.

 I realised that activism and cybersecurity don’t have to be opposites.
 In fact, they can and should intersect—because systems aren’t neutral.
 They’re built by people, for people, and ethical hackers ensure those systems serve everyone, not just the powerful.